avan06/PS4CheaterNeo/README.md

 ![hexeditor](assets/hexeditor.jpg)

 ### Pointer finder

 - Make the `base address` of the pointer be in the `executable section` when `FastScan` is clicked.
 - If there is no result, you can try to click `NegativeOffset`.
 - The finder will skip the filtered section list when the `filter` checkbox is clicked.
-- The preset section filter rules is "`libSce, libc.prx, SceShell, SceLib, SceNp, SceVoice, SceFios, libkernel, SceVdec`", These rules can also be customized.
+- The preset section filter rules is `libSce, libc.prx, SceShell, SceLib, SceNp, SceVoice, SceFios, libkernel, SceVdec`, these rules can also be customized.

 ![pointerfinder_1](assets/pointerfinder_1.jpg)
 ![pointerfinder_2](assets/pointerfinder_2.jpg)